yellepeddibk/DS202-Final-Project/README.md

 - Work_From_Home: A binary variable (1/0) showing whether the employee is working from home.

-- Hours_Worked_Per_Day: Captures the number of hours the employee works in a day, though the values in the sample data need cleaning.

-- Meetings_Per_Day: Represents the number of meetings the employee attends per day, though concatenated values in the sample require cleaning.

 - Productivity_Change: A binary variable (1/0) indicating whether the
   employee experienced a change in productivity.